 This implies that you can invest in those companies and do nothing else with your portfolio, which is a time-saver for busy investors who wish to continue investing in individual stocks.

-Who Shouldn’t Use The Motley Fool Stock Advisor?
+Which Canadians Should Not Use Motley Fool Stock Advisor?

 The Motley Fool Stock Advisor, on the other hand, may not provide as much value to some investors.
 For example: